Introduction

 Multistakeholder partnerships strategies

-To address shared, complex, system-level concerns that are beyond the scope or control of any single entity, multistakeholder partnerships (MSPs) are becoming a more prevalent strategy.
-The number of MSPs more than doubled between 2000 and 2015, according to the Development Incubator, with a focus on solving the following issues:
+To address shared, complex, system-level concerns that are beyond the scope or of any single entity, multistakeholder partnerships (MSPs) are becoming a more prevalent strategy.
+The number of MSPs more than doubled between 2000 and 2015, according to the Global Development Incubator, with a focus on solving the following issues:

 1. Smallholder capacity development